-In addition to films, Darren has directed/produced over 50 hours of broadcast television for such networks as Nat Geo, Discovery, FOX, VH-1, and ESPN, including a 20-episode animal conservation series, UNCAGED, currently airing on Discovery Int’l.
+In addition to films, Darren has directed/produced/edited over 50 hours of broadcast television for such networks as Nat Geo, Discovery, FOX, VH-1, and ESPN, including a 20-episode animal conservation series, UNCAGED, currently airing on Discovery Int’l.
 His work has led him to such areas as Antarctica, Nepal, Europe, China, India, Africa, Tibet, The Arctic Circle, the jungles of Borneo, Panama and Rwanda.
-Darren holds a degree in Film/Television from Boston’s Emerson College.
+Darren holds a degree in Film from Emerson College, and lives in Venice, CA.